Guangzhou Explore Private Day Tour

-This exciting sightseeing tour by public transfer and on foot with a friendly local guide will offer you a great opportunity to know the historical city Guangzhou, including numerous cultural attractions and historical landmarks such as the Chen Clan Temple, the Museum of Nanyue King, Shamian Island and Six Banyan Temple.
+This exciting sightseeing private tour by private transfer and on foot with a friendly local guide will offer you a great opportunity to know the historical city Guangzhou, including numerous cultural attractions and historical landmarks such as the Chen Clan Temple, the Museum of Nanyue King, Shamian Island, Guangxiao Temple and Cantone Tower etc.

 Guangzhou, known historically as Canton，is the capital and largest city of Guangdong province, People's Republic of China.
 Located on the Pearl River, about 120 km (75 mi) north-northwest of Hong Kong and north-northeast of Macau, Guangzhou is a key national transportation hub and trading port.
 One of the five National Central Cities,it holds sub-provincial administrative status.